 A quote from President Theodore Roosevelt, a conservationist who helped to preserve public lands, the animals on those lands and the natural resources contained on and within those lands:

 “We need, in the interest of the community at large, a rigid system of game-laws rigidly enforced, and it is not only admissible, but one may almost say necessary, to establish, under the control of the State, great national forests reserves which shall also be breeding-grounds and nurseries for wild game; but I should much regret to see grow up in this country a system of large private game-preserves kept for the enjoyment of the very rich.
 One of the chief attractions of the life of the wilderness is its rugged and stalwart democracy; there every man stands for what he actually is and can show himself to be.”

 I’m sorry President Roosevelt, your regret has come to fruition.
 I am glad you are not around to see what is happening today.
 It would sicken and incense you.

 Prices to extinguish the lives of large game animals varies by the size of the rack and what they call the Safari Club International (SCI) scoring system.
 Not only are there native large game animals these High Fence Shooting Galleries import exotics from other countries.
-A few links to check prices:

 Pretty disgusting, isn’t it?